20 Texas senators send letter to Texas Board of pardons and Paroles on Melissa Lucio case - NewsBreak

 Lucio is the first Hispanic woman on death row in Texas.
 Her story became the subject of the 2020 documentary The State of Texas vs. Melissa .

 Since the release, Lucio’s family has gone on campaigns around Texas to stop the execution.
-Community leaders , state officials and celebrities have come to Lucio’s defense.‘Only the hand of the Governor can halt’ Lucio’s execution, judge says
+Community leaders , state officials and celebrities have come to Lucio’s defense.

 Lucio’s execution date is set for April 27.Copyright 2022 Nexstar Media Inc. All rights reserved.
 This material may not be published, broadcast, rewritten, or redistributed.